egel-lang/egel-lang.github.io/SEMANTICS.md

   programming if you're going to run out of stack space when using recursion?
 + Second, it is still a tree rewrite system so I don't need to care about tail call optimization.
 That is, say for "fac 5" the thunk is rewritten to the thunks corresponding to "5 * fac 4"; i.e, in classical terms, the stack frame is dropped and replaced.
-And, no, that doesn't generalize to other languages, it's just an advantage of term rewriting.
+And, no, that doesn't generalize to most other languages, it's just an advantage of term rewriting.

 I simply like this model of evaluation, there isn't much more to it.